johandersson/.LOG-hog/src/help.md

 ## Purpose
 The purpose of LogHog is to enable quick note-taking.
 Upon opening, the screen focuses directly on the editor window for immediate writing.
 After composing your note, press Ctrl+S or click Save to clear the text field and save the entry into a dated log.
 This clearing allows you to write a new log entry right away, facilitating rapid and efficient note-taking.

+LogHog is compatible with Notepad's .LOG feature.
+In Notepad, creating a file that starts with '.LOG' on the first line enables automatic timestamp insertion on each open or save (see [how .LOG works in Notepad](https://www.howtogeek.com/359463/what-is-a-log-file/)).
+LogHog can read, edit, and manage such log files, offering advanced features like encryption, search, and formatting while preserving the timestamped structure.

 ## Security Overview
 LogHog prioritizes security for personal logging.
 It uses AES-256 encryption with GCM authentication, protecting your data from tampering and unauthorized reading.
 Passwords are derived using PBKDF2 with 100,000 iterations, making brute-force attacks slow.
 Failed login attempts add progressive delays (1-30 seconds) and limit to 3 tries before exit.
 Passwords are wiped from memory instantly to prevent forensic recovery.
 With a strong, unique password (20+ characters, random), your notes are virtually unbreakable.
 However, weak passwords or forgotten ones can compromise security—use a password manager.
 LogHog is secure for daily use but not invincible against state-level threats or keyloggers.
 - **Tabbed Interface**: Effortlessly switch between writing new entries and browsing past logs.